 Working software is the primary measure of progress

-Percentage complete on a Gantt chart is not progress.
-A delivered, tested, working increment is progress.
+A percentage on a Gantt chart is not progress.
+A delivered, tested, working increment that the customer can use is progress.
+Nothing else counts.

 8